BilgeGates/Functional_Gaming-Site/README.md

 This project adheres to the Contributor Covenant [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ### Contributors

-Thanks to all the contributors who have helped make PlayGuide better!

 <a href="https://github.com/BilgeGates/Functional_Gaming-Site/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=BilgeGates/Functional_Gaming-Site" />